 Using fennel to increase milk supply

 My milk * touch wood* was strong and full from day 1.
 The second my baby was placed on my chest he went straight for the boob and started eating.
 Yes, we know that the first few days the milk is different (but nevertheless very nutritional to baby) but even when my breasts enlarged by 10 times their normal size and the milk came out, it was full and the flow was great.
 The baby had a hard time keeping up with the flow.
 Even managed to nearly choke on the heavy flow.
 I wholeheartedly cannot say whether that is a good thing or not but the baby was eating and my milk production was great.

 Side note: if your milk supply is not great or you find yourself losing your milk supply, please do not feel angry and discouraged.
 The more you breastfeed the more your milk will continue to develop.
 This post isn’t to show off or upset you.
 I am merely sharing what it was like for me as every woman is different.
 But like everything and anything in life, breastfeeding takes time, effort and perseverance.
 Trust me my breastfeeding journey for the first 3 months was hell.
 I was in so much pain that I really didn’t want to continue nursing my newborn any longer.
 However, I kept it up, battled through the sheer pain, and after a little bit of time it got easier.
 Of course, no judgement here if you want to stop breastfeeding and formula feed – #fedisbest

 My tip if the week is this: one way to increase your milk supply to help you nurse your little one is FENNEL.
-Fennel is a plant and apparently a part of the carrot family – weird – but that is what Wikipedia says anyways.
+Fennel is a plant and apparently a part of the carrot family – weird – but that is what Wikipedia says anyway.
 Fennel was largely popular amongst the Mediterranean countries but it is now well-known all over the world.
 People use fennel and fennel seeds as part of their cooking so both can be eaten or drank.